Tyler-Thong-Lam/aws-bootcamp-cruddur-2023/journal/week2.md

 ### RollBar

-For this, I learn the new thing that we can use this tool to track any bugs and monitor solution
+For this, I learn the new thing that we can use this tool to real time tracking and monitoring solution for developers

 [Proof of RollBar](![rollbar ](https://user-images.githubusercontent.com/93460271/222883393-206bf57d-83e7-439a-a91b-e7b61f57a691.png)

 After following the instruction from the video, I can obseve the output of the roll bar

 [Hello World-RollBar](![Rollbar-Helloworld](https://user-images.githubusercontent.com/93460271/222883459-7049ab91-870a-4941-9560-6a9883824d6e.png)